Giancarlo Esposito is a celebrated film, television and stage actor, director and producer with a career spanning nearly five decades.

 Esposito most recently appears in The Death Cure, the third film in 20th Century Fox’s hit blockbuster action franchise The Maze Runner.
 The film releases in January 2018.
 He also starred in the second film in the trilogy, The Scorch Trials, which was released in 2015.
 It has also been announced that Esposito will star in the upcoming film, Shriver, alongside Thomas Haden Church.

 Esposito currently narrates the Netflix series, Dear White People, which launched on the platform on April 28, 2017.
 The 10-episode season is based off of the critically acclaimed 2014 film of the same name and is currently in production for a second season.

 He also had a recurring role in Baz Luhrmann’s critically acclaimed Netflix series The Get Down, which looks at the birth of hip hop in New York in the 1970s.

 Esposito is also the 2014 and 2018 voice of the Winter Olympics for NBC.

-In 2007 through his production company, Quiet Hand Productions, Esposito made his feature directorial debut with the film “Gospel Hill.”
-He also co-starred with Danny Glover, Angela Bassett, Julia Stiles, Taylor Kitsch and Samuel L. Jackson.
+Under his production company, Quiet Hand Productions, Esposito made his feature directorial debut with the film Gospel Hill, which won over nine awards at various acclaimed film festivals.
+In the film, he co-starred with Danny Glover, Angela Bassett, Julia Stiles, Taylor Kitsch and Samuel L. Jackson.
 Quiet Hand Productions aspires to make “conscious content” films that focus on the inspirational.
-The company currently has four other projects in development, in which Esposito plans to direct, produce and co-star.
-One of these projects “This is Your Death,” is an unflinching look at reality TV.
+It was announced that Esposito will direct, produce & star as Frederick Douglass in the independent historical drama Patriotic Treason opposite 4-time Academy Award® nominee Ed Harris, who will play abolitionist John Brown.